Quantum limits of superresolution in a noisy environment

-where $\eta_\pm\equiv(1\pm\delta)\eta$ represent the effective attenuation rate, and $\hat{u}_\pm$ represent auxillary modes.
-Furthermore, the imaging process of estimating the separation $s$ can be described by the following dynamics of the mode operators (see Appendix A) \cite{lupo2016},
+where $\eta_\pm\equiv(1\pm\delta)\eta$ represent effective attenuation rates, and $\hat{u}_\pm$ represent auxiliary modes.
+Furthermore, the imaging process of estimating the separation $s$ can be described by the following dynamics of the mode operators \cite{lupo2016ultimate} (See Appendix \ref{appendix:hamiltonian}),

 where the effective Hamiltonians are written as